 most_common_count = 0

 Your job is to assemble these lines into a working implementation of most_common.
 This time you can trust that there are no unnecessary lines—I’ve given you exactly what you need to build the function.
+See if you can arrange them into the right positions.

 Think, then click!